 At Smith Memorial Presbyterian, we recognize that there is also a deeper aspect of Christian fellowship.
 Our English word “fellowship” translates the Greek word koinonia.
 Koinonia means relationship, partnership, connectedness and shared life.
 Fellowship is not just about having coffee with folks after church and talking about the weather or the latest sporting event.
 Fellowship is composed of deeply committed relationships built upon the love of God.

 The Bible’s view of the church is a fellowship.
 It is a place where walls and fences come down and people share what’s going on in our lives.
 It is a place where close and intimate relationships centered on Christ are developed and matured.
 It is a place of trust where we share the deepest parts of who we are.

 For many congregations, the vast majority of church programing is based on the model of let’s get together, let’s perform a task, hear a message and then go home.
 But, when we operate by that model, the focus is on the work and the task at hand and running the program.
 But, really our focus should be centered on building relationships with Christ and one another.
 To be the church is to spend time getting to know each other and getting to know people in our community and then connecting our lives and our stories with the God who loves us and loves this world.

-The Christian understanding of koinonia - the Christian understanding of fellowship - requires us to be vulnerable and share our struggles our heartbreaks and our hopes.
-Meeting together in groups where we wrestle with God and share our lives and pray for one another should be one of the highest priorities in the Christian life and it should be a habit that we practice on a regular basis.
+The Christian understanding of koinonia - the Christian understanding of fellowship - requires us to be vulnerable and share our struggles, our heartbreaks, and our hopes.
+Meeting together in groups where we wrestle with God and share our lives and pray for one another is one of the highest priorities in the Christian life and a habit that we practice on a regular basis.